icaps25/icaps25.github.io/README.md

 This will start a webserver on http://localhost:1313.

 ### Creating your pull request ###
-Use https://github.com/icaps2025/icaps2025.github.io/pulls to create a "Pull request", which will notify us that your changes are ready to apply, and we'll log on to merge them into the main site.

-The website maintainers will be notified and (hopefully) approve the changes to the site, at which point they'll go live.

 If you have future edits to make, you can restart the process at "[Branch to Make your Edits](https://github.com/icaps2025/icaps2025.github.io#branch-to-make-your-edits)"